walkabillylab/Can-ALE/Codes/Final_Measures_Codes/DwellingPopulationDensity/README.md

 ---
 ## Methodology

-The calculation is performed for each province through a series of spatial operations.
+The calculation is performed for each province through a series of spatial operations as described below.

 ### Step 1: Buffer Creation

 First, the analysis area for each DA is defined.
-The script uses the pre-calculated population-weighted DA centroids to generate a 1-kilometer radius buffer around each point.
-This buffer specifies the area for which the density will be calculated.
+The script takes the pre-calculated population-weighted DA centroids and generates a 1-kilometer radius buffer around each point.
+This buffer specifies the specific area for which the density will be calculated.

 ### Step 2: Interpolation and Proportional Allocation

-This is the central step where population and dwelling counts are allocated to each buffer.
-For each 1-km DA buffer, the script identifies all smaller DB polygons that it intersects.
-Since a DB may only partially fall within a buffer, the script calculates the exact proportion of each intersecting DB's area that lies inside the buffer.
-It then assigns the population and dwelling counts from that DB based on this area proportion.
+This is the central step of the analysis, where population and dwelling counts are allocated to each buffer.
+For each 1-km DA buffer, the script identifies all of the smaller DB polygons that it intersects.
+A DB may only partially fall within a buffer.
+The script calculates the exact proportion of each intersecting DB's area that lies inside the buffer.
+It then attributes the population and dwelling counts from that DB based on this area proportion.
 For example, if 30% of a DB's area is inside the buffer, 30% of its population and 30% of its dwellings are assigned to that buffer.

 ### Step 3: Density Calculation

-For each DA buffer, the proportionally-allocated population and dwelling counts from all intersecting DBs are summed up.
-This provides an accurate estimate of the total population and dwellings within the 1-km radius.
-Finally, these total counts are divided by the buffer's area (which is $\pi \times (1~\text{km})^2 \approx 3.14~\text{km}^2$) to produce the final population and dwelling density measures.
+For each DA buffer, the proportionally-allocated population and dwelling counts from all the intersecting DBs are summed up.
+This gives a highly accurate estimate of the total population and total dwellings within the 1-km radius.
+Finally, these total counts are divided by the buffer's area (which is $\pi\times(1~km)2\approx3.14~km2)$ to produce the final population density and dwelling density measures.